 Below, I share some insights why organizations fail to implement change and what could be done to bring a successful change.

-Change can fail due to following reasons:
+Organizational change can fail due to following reasons:

 Change can’t be an option.
 Change is a requirement.
-Sometimes leaders fail to understand the need of the change and they try solutions which are familiar but not appropriate to bring any change.
+Sometimes leaders fail to understand the need of the change.
+They try solutions which are familiar but not appropriate to bring any change.
 Lack of conviction on part of the leadership leads to abandonment of change.

-Sometimes it is not the message but the way it is communicated to the team that does all the harm as the leadership may find it difficult to deliver a tough message and the employees may find the message inconsistent and may interpret it differently, consequently not embracing the change and hampering the very idea of it.
+Sometimes it is not the message but the way it is communicated that does all the harm as the leadership may find it difficult to deliver a tough message and the employees may find the message inconsistent and may interpret it differently.
+Consequently employees do not embrace the change and hamper the very idea of organizational change.

 Sometimes hearing about a change many employees assess the implications for their jobs/positions and resist the change due to their ego and self interests.

-- Lack or poor allocation of resources: Change is a long term process and it requires a long term investment to sustain.
+Organizational change is a long term process and it requires a long term investment to sustain.
 Change can fail if there is a lack of resources.
 Sometimes leader find it very challenging to allocate proper resources to all the areas of change and they tend to allocate more resources to certain area of change which they find more compelling while compromising other areas.

 – See more at: http://sankarshan.in/why-organizational-change-fails/#sthash.8cEhdX97.dpuf